TRaSH-Guides/Guides/How-to-make-sure-Radarr-doesnt-snatch-Full-BluRays.md

 ------

-**(1)** When you make use of other custom formats and want that the custom formats will be preferred please choose `Custom Format Cutoff` of you own custom formats and make sure you don't choose `None` at the bottom but your own custom format.
+**(1)** When you make use of other custom formats and want that the custom formats will be preferred please choose `Custom Format Cutoff` of you own custom formats and make sure you **DON'T** choose `None` at the bottom but your own custom format.